 Traditional clinical trial design is a laborious process.
 Teams of biostatisticians, clinical scientists, and regulatory experts spend months crafting protocols, running simulations, and iterating on designs.
 This process typically involves dozens of meetings, hundreds of emails, and multiple rounds of revision.

-AgentCures compresses this timeline dramatically.
-Our AI agent can generate a complete, simulation-validated clinical protocol in hours, not months.
-It runs thousands of virtual trial simulations to stress-test the design before a single real patient is enrolled.
+AgentCures compresses this timeline by automating the slowest analytical loops.
+Our AI agent can generate a simulation-validated clinical protocol in hours, then run thousands of virtual trial simulations to stress-test the design before a single real patient is enrolled.
 Every assumption is documented, every simulation result is version-controlled, and every design decision is traceable.

 Regulatory-Ready Documentation